 Casework and Counselling

-Casework and counselling is provided to caregivers and their children.
-Sessions may also be conducted for the incarcerated parent(s) on a case by case basis.
-Apart from self-referrals, referrals are received from the prisons, VWOs and our playroom service.
-This programme aims to educate and equip clients with knowledge and skills, so as to empower them towards coping with issues arising from the incarceration.
+Casework and counselling are provided to the children and their caregivers to address the impact of incarceration.
+Apart from self-referrals, we also receive referrals from prisons, various social service agencies and our playroom service.
+Sessions may also be arranged for the incarcerated parents on a case by case basis.
+We aim to educate and equip clients with relevant knowledge and skills, so as to help them cope with issues arising from incarceration.

-Pre Sessions (PS): Incarcerated parents attend pre-sessions in preparation for the Family Bonding Programme.
-These pre-sessions are conducted in line with the children’s sessions and impart parenting skills focused on strengthening the relationship between themselves and their children.
+Pre-Sessions: Incarcerated parents attend sessions in preparation for the Family Bonding Programme.
+These sessions allow them to learn more about parenting skills.
+These skills focus on strengthening the relationship between themselves and their children by allowing them to take ownership of the activities during the programme.

-The Family Bonding Programme permits children to interact with their incarcerated parent(s) without a physical barrier between them.
-This programme aims to keep inmates motivated with family support and to prevent the breakdown of the family unit resulting from the effects of the incarceration of the parent(s).
-The interaction also helps the children to bond better with their incarcerated parent(s).
+The Family Bonding Programme is a highpoint for our children and their parents.
+It allows children to interact with their incarcerated parents without physical barriers.
+This programme aims to keep inmates motivated through family support and prevents the breakdown of the family unit resulting from the physical separation.

 Location & Contact